droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/linearize/README.md - Explains how to use everything.

 **./contrib/macdeploy** - [Used to create a .dmg package for Bitcoin Core.](https://github.com/bitcoin/bitcoin/commit/6eaa1b36fcf5a3b28c2440a3cf8ab4780f1afef9) [Uses a detached signature repo so that anybody can grab the appropriate sigs.](https://github.com/bitcoin/bitcoin/pull/6269) (Cory Fields/"theuni” is the only person who can actually generate the sigs, which he then uploads to the sig repo.)
 Used to make Core compatible with Apple’s "Gatekeeper” scheme. *Graphics files have been removed.*

+./contrib/macdeploy/custom_dsstore.py - Creates a custom .DS_Store file added to DMG files that deploy Bitcoin Core software to end users.
+(The file allows for background images and other features.) *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7192)*.

 ./contrib/macdeploy/detached-sig-apply.sh - Applies a detached signature from a repo and attached the signature to an unsigned OS X build to create a signed build. ./contrib/gitian-descriptors/gitian-osx-signer.yml contains a usage example.